 So, the second level is transactional.
 Most of the world is in transactional love.
 Droov is in transactional love.
 So, as long as you keep giving me what I need, I’ll keep giving you what you need.
 And if you pull back, well, I’m fucking pull back.

 And then he’s like blaming you, “Fucking – you’re the one who broke the contract – the unspoken contract in the first place!”
 Even though his communication skills are obviously poor, but he’s going to blame her because he wants out.
 So, he’s not getting the narcissistic supply anymore.
 That’s a transactional relationship.

 Most people are in one.
 The next level above that – so transactional relationships will not last.
 They won’t last for very long.
 They won’t last for 50 years, definitely, or even 30 years.
-It’s going to be a challenge [INAUDIBLE 00:11:12] last for 20 years.
+It’s going to be a challenge to have them last for 20 years.

 And the next level above that is unconditional love, and you really need to be careful about who you enter that kind of love relationship with.
-And even if they hurt you, even if they do something that you completely didn’t foresee and they hurt you really bad and you can’t forget that; or you can’t get over it and stay in that relationship, it’s too dangerous for you.
+And even if they hurt you, even if they do something that you completely didn’t foresee and they hurt you really bad and you can’t forget that.
+Actually, forgetting is the wrong word.
+Or you can’t get over it and stay in that relationship, it’s too dangerous for you.

 If that’s the case – you can continue to love them, in fact.
 That’s a deep thing, just like if your child is completely rebellious, wants to kill you and all of that, you can continue to love the child even as you sign the papers to lock that child up in jail because that child is now a menace to society or whatever.
 You can still continue to love him, and that’s a deep thing about love.
 Most of the world has no fucking clue about what love is.